 The amount you receive will depend on the amount of your outstanding mortgage or loans.
 It is calculated using a standard interest rate, and it is usually paid straight to the bank, building society or lender.
 You will be notified of your Universal Credit housing costs amount and payments through your online account.

-You can only get help with mortgage payments if you have been claiming Universal Credit for 39 weeks or more, with no breaks or earned income in that time.
-Earned income can include earnings from paid work or, for example, statutory sick pay or tax rebates.
+You can only get help with mortgage payments if you have been claiming Universal Credit for 3 months or more, with no breaks.

 If you have moved to Universal Credit within one month of another benefit ending, time spent on the first benefit counts towards the 3 months.